 He has been writing professionally since 1996 for local and national magazines on social and local history.
 A non-fiction title was published in 2002 on the then unsolved .
 This led to a series of presentations at Scotland Yard and the Ripper Society and a contribution to a documentary on Walter Sickert and John Whistler on BBC2.

 John now published crime novels on line through Smashwords and Amazon and other non fiction titles of anthologies and modern myths.
-A random selection is featured top right bit there is a link to all titles in the menu (top of page).
+There is a link to all titles in the menu (top of page).